-The winner of the Julie Wallace award is invited to present their research at the Irish Section Conference in June.
-The winner is also invited to present a lecture about their career path at Nutrition Futures in September.
+The winner of the Julie Wallace Award is invited to present their research at the Irish Section Conference 11 - 13 June 2025.
+Please note that on acceptance of the award, you must be available to present and submit a paper to the Proceedings of the Nutrition Society.
+The winner is also invited to present a lecture about their career at the Society's student focussed conference, Nutrition Futures, in September.

 - Applicants must be members of the Nutrition Society and within six years of higher degree graduation at application.